OrderLab/xinda/README.md

 ## Examples

+### Minimal Working Example

-Let's start by running a sample Xinda test on HBase.
-More examples can be found in [`./examples`](examples).
+Let's start by running a simple Xinda test on HBase as a minimal working example (MWE).
+More MWEs can be found [here](./examples/minimal-working-examples/).
 We will inject a 1ms network delay to the regionserver for 60s:
 ```bash
 python3 main.py \
     --sys_name hbase \